Winter motorcycle gloves are essential for the hardy souls who brave the roads at this time of year.

 Spada Enforcer WP Gloves

 These gloves excel in their level of protection, with hard armoured knuckles and soft armour with leather reinforcements on the palm.
-They also have a very handy plastic visor wipe on the left thumb, and it does a good job of removing rain from your lid.
+They also have a convenient plastic visor wipe on the left thumb, and it does a good job of removing rain from your lid.

 - Palm armour and reinforcement